LLM Syllabus 2024: Subjects, Semester-wise Syllabus PDF, Top Colleges, Books

 International Trade Law |

-The course deals with the structure, functions and principles of WTO and the dispute settlement mechanism offered by WTO. |
+The course deals with the structure, functions, and principles of WTO and the dispute settlement mechanism offered by WTO. |

 Competition Law |

-Competition Law introduces to the concepts of Anti-Competitive Agreements, Abuse of Dominant Positions, Combination and the role of Competition Commission of India. |
+Competition Law introduces the concepts of Anti-Competitive Agreements, Abuse of Dominant Positions, Combination and the role of Competition Commission of India. |

 Law of E-Commerce and Information Technology Laws |

-The course introduces to the rules of e-commerce, application of electronic signature, consumer protection and Information Technology Act. |
+The course introduces to the rules of e-commerce, the application of electronic signature, consumer protection, and the Information Technology Act. |

 Law of Copyright |

-The subject deals with the evolution of copyrights law, TRIPS, WIPO, and the acquisition and ownership of copyrights. |
+The subject deals with the evolution of copyright law, TRIPS, WIPO, and the acquisition and ownership of copyrights. |

 Law of Patents and Designs |